zama-ai/concrete/docs/dev/compilation/FHELinalgDialect.md

 Reinterpret the ciphertext tensor with a different precision.

-  It's a reinterpret cast changing only the precision.
+  It's a reinterpretation cast which changes only the precision.
   On CRT represention, it does nothing.
-  On Native representation, it moves the message/noise frontier, effectively changing the precision.
+  On Native representation, it moves the message/noise further forward, effectively changing the precision.
   Changing to
-    - a bigger precision is safe, as the crypto-parameters are chosen such that only zeros will comes from the noise part.
+    - a bigger precision is safe, as the crypto-parameters are chosen such that only zeros will come from the noise part.
       This is equivalent to a shift left for the value
-    - a smaller precision is only safe if you clear the message lowests bits first.
+    - a smaller precision is only safe if you clear the lowest message bits first.
-      If not, you can assume small errors with high probability and frequent bigger errors, which can be contained to smalls errors using margins.
+      If not, you can assume small errors with high probability and frequent bigger errors, which can be contained to small errors using margins.
       This is equivalent to a shift right for the value

   Example: